waasiq/adventure-nest/README.md

 dotnet run
 ```

+## 🤖 Weights and AI Model
+The weights for the YOLOv5L model can be found [here](https://drive.google.com/file/d/1SuCylSi7Zs83C8gEAiD-lbZurQZk6Ejj/view).
+Make sure to change the path of the weight
+file in detect.py in the backend/flask folder.

 ## 🔮 Future Plans
 - [ ] Implement a payment system
 - [ ] Implement review system
-- [ ] Implement backend in Node.js (Backend is currently implemented in ASP.NET core due to limitations of tech stack by the university)
+- [ ] Implement backend in Node.js for fun (Backend is currently implemented in ASP.NET core due to limitations of tech stack by the university)
-- [ ] Online hosting
+- [ ] Host the website on a cloud platform.
 - [ ] Implement a chat system
 - [ ] Implement a notification system
+- [ ] Implement CDN for image storage/